econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 In particular, both models would imply that microeconomic households would be extremely eager to buy insurance to smooth away almost any risk to their microeconomic circumstances.
 While people do typically have insurance against large risks (fire insurance for the home, auto insurance for the car), the parameter values in these models required to match the macroeconomic facts would justify consumers in spending a large fraction of their income on insurance of all kinds.
 One particular example stands out: Households with either strong habits or a high Epstein-Zin instantaneous coefficient of relative risk aversion would be extremely eager to buy private unemployment insurance to supplement the default UI system provided by the state.
-Indeed, such private UI is available-- and at prices such that a large fraction of households would be eager to buy it if they had such preferences-- yet the fraction of households who participate in the private UI market is vanishingly small.
+Such private UI is available -- and at prices such that a large fraction of households would be eager to buy it if they had such preferences -- yet the fraction of households who participate in the private UI market is vanishingly small.

 Our attention in this paper is therefore directed toward other modifications in preferences that seem to be plausible in both microeconomic and macroeconomic data.